 Pendleton has thrived under the direction of the Bishop family.
 Today the company owns and operates 5 facilities, manages 50 Pendleton retail and outlet stores, and publishes apparel and home direct mail catalogs.
 For many years, Clarence's sons, C.M.
 Bishop, Jr. (Mort) and Broughton (Brot) Bishop, acted as co-executive officers.

-Today, their sons have assumed management roles in the company.
-John Bishop is president, and Charles and Peter Bishop are executive vice presidents.
+Today, their children have assumed management roles in the company.
+John Bishop is president and Peter Bishop is an executive vice president.
 This family thread has continued to produce Pendleton leadership with a legacy of hands-on management for six generations – "Warranted To Be A Pendleton."